 Within the field of cardiac anesthesia, residents will care for patients having coronary artery bypass surgery, both with and without the use of cardiopulmonary bypass; valve replacement and repair surgery; thoracic aortic surgery; heart transplantation; and the implantation of various ventricular assist devices.
 The mechanical circulatory assist program at Temple includes 4 different types of ventricular assist devices.

 Within the field of thoracic anesthesia residents will care for patients having various thoracic surgery procedures by both open and thoracoscopic techniques.
-In addition to routine thoracic surgical procedures residents will care for patients having lung transplantation and lung volume reduction surgery.
+In addition to routine thoracic surgical procedures residents will care for patients scheduled for lung transplantation and lung volume reduction surgery.
 Residents will gain facility with various methods used to achieve lung isolation and provide one-lung ventilation, including the placement of endobronchial tubes and various bronchial blockers.